PeanutTheAdmin/TechNews/README.md

-# Tech-News
+# Tech News
-This app is for Technology News.
+This is my first simple kivy app that gets the latest article from bleepingcomputer.com.
 </br>